alok-38/scrimba-frontend-developer/README.md

 # Don't spend $15K on a coding bootcamp

-Our Frontend Career Path helps motivated students become hireable developers for a fraction of the cos
+Our Frontend Career Path helps motivated students become hireable developers for a fraction of the cost

 ![Front end career path students](https://scrimba.com/static/art/peep-crowd.svg)